greim/ftch/readme.md

 **Warning, Experimental** I haven't written tests or anything for this yet, and it almost certainly won't work if you try to use it.
 Check back soon.

-# XXX - Secure, Extendable Fetching with Telemetry
+# ftch - Secure, Extendable Fetching with Telemetry

-XXX is a request-over-HTTP library with two stand-out features:
+ftch is a request-over-HTTP library with two stand-out features:

 ### Security

 Often request URLs must be constructed using untrusted data.
-To mitigate risk of command-injection vulnerabilities, XXX uses URL templates with automatic escaping.
+To mitigate risk of command-injection vulnerabilities, ftch uses URL templates with automatic escaping.

 ### Extensibility

-To avoid writing boilerplate for each request, e.g. accept headers and hostnames, XXX introduces extensibility mechanisms, similar to how JavaScript functions can be partially applied.
+To avoid writing boilerplate for each request, e.g. accept headers and hostnames, ftch introduces extensibility mechanisms, similar to how JavaScript functions can be partially applied.
 This minimizes boilerplate for each request.

 ### Telemetry

 A request is like a rocket that takes off, leaving you standing on the ground wondering what's happening.
 Did stage 1 separate?
-Is it at the expected altitude?
-XXX allows optionally passing in an [EventEmitter](https://nodejs.org/dist/latest-v4.x/docs/api/events.html#events_class_eventemitter) to collect in-flight telemetry for each request.
+Is it at the expected altitude? ftch allows optionally passing in an [EventEmitter](https://nodejs.org/dist/latest-v4.x/docs/api/events.html#events_class_eventemitter) to collect in-flight telemetry for each request.

 ## API